Part 8: Compute Coverage Over Regions

 Inserting a Coverage Definition object

-Insert a Coverage Definition () into your scenario.
+Insert a Coverage Definition () object into your scenario.

 The grid area of interest default setting is latitude bounds and covers 60 degrees south latitude to 70 degrees north latitude.
 The point granularity defaults to every 6 degrees and sits on the surface of the WGS84.
 You can determine the spacing between grid points using grid definition options.
 These options help you define the fineness or coarseness of the grid.
 The use of finer grid resolutions typically produce more accurate results, but requires additional computational time and resources.